Help and FAQ's

 Our Loan Terms and Condition:

-- There is a refundable deposit of £30.00 before we ship the colour rings to you.
-Please use PayPal or bank transfer.
+- There is a refundable deposit of £10.00 before we ship the colour rings to you.
+We use bank transfer only.

 - Customers must return the rings to Afrostyling Manchester UK office within 5 working days of receiving it.